SurveyLens: A Discipline-Aware Benchmark for Automatic Survey Generation: SurveyLens

-As a complementary to the reference-free assessment, we also introduce alignment assessment metrics that measure semantic correspondence and content coverage between generated surveys and human-written survey papers.

-Conventional reference-based metrics such as ROUGE score and embedding-based F1 have two limitations: (1) they rely on many-to-many matching that ignores redundancy in generated content, and (2) they apply uniform thresholds that do not account for component-specific similarity distributions~\cite{bao_surveygen_2025,zhao_surveyeval_2025}.
-To overcome these issues, we propose Redundancy-Aware Matching Score (RAMS) and thresholded Average Maximum Similarity (TAMS), applied across all three components of our Structured Survey Representation.
+We use each paired human-written survey as one valid reference among many for the same topic; this lens complements rubric scoring by measuring local semantic correspondence.
+Conventional reference-based metrics such as ROUGE and embedding-based F1 suffer from two limitations: (1) they rely on many-to-many matching that ignores redundancy in generated content, and (2) they apply uniform thresholds that do not account for component-specific similarity distributions~\cite{bao_surveygen_2025,zhao_surveyeval_2025}.
+To overcome these issues, we propose two entry-level semantic alignment scores adapted for long-form survey evaluation: \raaf (Redundancy-Aware Alignment F1) and \tmax (Thresholded MaxSim). \raaf follows the precision--recall--F1 tradition of semantic matching metrics such as BERTScore~\cite{zhang_bertscore_2020}, additionally enforcing one-to-one Hungarian assignment and applying a redundancy penalty to target the paragraph-bloat failure mode of ASG systems. \tmax adopts a MaxSim-style operator~\cite{khattab_colbert_2020} at the entry level, introducing a component-specific threshold margin that quantifies the \emph{degree} of alignment rather than a binary threshold decision.

 Instead of taking the full component as the input, we split the components into entries for fine-grained comparison.
-For each component-topic pair $(c,t)$, we define the generated entry set $\mathcal{S}_{c,t}$ and ground-truth entry set $\mathcal{G}_{c,t}$ as:
+For each component-topic pair $(c,t)$, we define the generated entry set $\mathcal{E}_{c,t}$ and ground-truth entry set $\mathcal{G}_{c,t}$ as:

 where $m_{c,t}$ and $n_{c,t}$ denote the number of entries for the generated and ground-truth human-written surveys in SurveyLens-1k, respectively.
-Table~\ref{tab:entry_types} summarizes the entry types for each component.
+Concretely, the similarity-bearing content of each entry is the section title for $\mathcal{O}$, the section body for $\mathcal{C}$, and the reference title for $\mathcal{R}$; structural metadata (hierarchical level, heading, additional bibliographic fields) is retained alongside each entry but does not enter the similarity computation.